flutter/devtools/CONTRIBUTING.md

 ## Testing

 ### Running tests that depend on the Flutter SDK

-Make sure your flutter SDK matches the tip of trunk before running these tests.
+Make sure your Flutter SDK matches the tip of trunk before running these tests.

 ```